 Further bad news came as The Hammers ended the agreement to use Rush Green, much to the annoyance of the Athletic fans who had worked hard to make the decaying venue good.
 Grays were forced to move once more, this time to the Mill Field home of Aveley.

-Grays Athletic FC will play in the Isthmian League Premier Division in the 2013-14 season.
+Grays Athletic FC will play in the Isthmian League Division One North in the 2017-18 season.

 Grays Athletic 2 Harlow Town 2 (Monday 3rd January 2000) Isthmian League Division One (att: approx 250)

 I was out to enjoy the first football of the new Millennium after seeing the final game of the previous one at Chertsey Town.
 The game at The Rec was actually my second game of the day after being at the match between Aveley and Kingsbury at midday.